Guns N' Roses: Lineup changes and sporadic activity (1994–1998)

 Between 1994 and 1996, the band sporadically recorded new material.
 According to Matt Sorum, in 1996, the band had recorded seven songs, with seven more in the writing stages, and intended to release a single album with 10 or 12 songs in spring 1997.
 In May 1994, Gilby Clarke said work on the next Guns N' Roses album had ended.
 Rose said the material was scrapped due to the lack of collaboration between band members: "We still needed the collaboration of the band as a whole to write the best songs.
-Since none of that happened, that's the reason why that material got scrapped".
+Since none of that happened, that's the reason why that material got scrapped."
 The album was described by McKagan as consisting of "up-tempo rock songs" with "no ballads".
 Sorum said that It's Five O'Clock Somewhere, the debut album from Slash's band Slash's Snakepit, "could have been a Guns N' Roses album, but Axl didn't think it was good enough".

 In 1994, all of the then-current members of the band contributed to Gilby Clarke's debut album, Pawnshop Guitars.
 In December 1994, GN'R released a cover of the Rolling Stones' "Sympathy for the Devil".
 The song appeared in the films Interview with the Vampire and Fallen and was released as a single.
-Entertainment Weekly stated that the 'note-for-note remake works up a decent lather but seems utterly bankrupt'.
-"Sympathy for the Devil" is the final GN'R track to feature Slash on lead guitar, McKagan on bass, and Sorum on drums.
-The song also featured Rose's childhood friend and Hollywood Rose collaborator Paul "Huge" Tobias on rhythm guitar.
+Entertainment Weekly stated that the "note-for-note remake works up a decent lather but seems utterly bankrupt".
+The recording featured Rose's childhood friend and Hollywood Rose collaborator Paul "Huge" Tobias on rhythm guitar.

 Tobias's presence in the band created tension; Slash had 'creative and personal differences' with Tobias.
 A 2001 interview revealed Slash told his bandmates in September 1996, "I'm going to confront it.
 Either Paul goes, or [I go]."